-In 1903, the Mankato City Council decided they would rather have the swimming done at Sibley Park and Park Superintendent Blake was bathhouse.
+In 1903, the Mankato City Council decided they would rather have the swimming done at Sibley Park and Park Superintendent Blake was authorized to build a bathhouse.
 This twenty-room building was located on the bank of the Minnesota River just west of the park.
-Though authorized to build a it was located 150 feet from the river, there were two wooden plank walkways leading to the water.
-A partition divided the bathhouse with women on one end and men on the other.
+Though it was located 150 feet from the river, there were two